The Exponential of Skew-Symmetric Matrices: A Nearby Inverse and Efficient Computation of Derivatives: Numerical Experiments on the Differentiations

 \subsection{Numerical Results}

-Overall, the proposed formulae are accurate up to sufficient decimal digits of precision (more than $16$ digits in $X\mapsto \dexpof{A}[X]$ and $12$ digits in $\Delta\mapsto \dexpinvof{A}[X]$).
-The Daletski$\breve{\mathrm{\i}}$--Kre$\breve{\mathrm{\i}}$n formulae and the order $[3/3]$ Pad{\'e} approximant of $\dexpof{A}[X]$ are accurate up to at most three decimal digits.
-Note that the Pad{\'e} approximant of $\der\log(Q)[\Delta]$ does not return $X$ in general, as $A$ is typically not in the image of the principal logarithm.
-Therefore, the respective errors are not reported in \cref{sub@fig:inverse-error}.
-Moreover, the proposed formulae are significantly faster than the existing formulae.
-Only in the case with the full differentiation output $X\mapsto \dexpof{A}[X]$ and the relatively smaller problem size $n < 50$ is the proposed formula slower, by about $0.01$ ms, than the Pad{\'e} formula with the lowest order.
-With $n > 250$, the numerical experiments support the complexity analyses in \cref{tab:dexp-NOPs} and \cref{tab:dlog-NOPs}, as the speedups in the recorded time are consistent with the multiples of the $n^3$ NOPs.
+Overall, the proposed formulae and their complex-origin counterparts, the Daletski$\breve{\mathrm{\i}}$--Kre$\breve{\mathrm{\i}}$n formulae, are accurate up to sufficient number of decimal digits ($13\text{--} 15$ digits in $X\mapsto \dexpof{A}[X]$ and $10\text{--} 15$ digits in $\Delta\mapsto \dexpinvof{A}[\Delta]$).
+The order $[13/13]$ Pad{\'e} approximant obtains slightly better precision in $X\mapsto \dexpof{A}[X]$, while the order $[3/3]$ Pad{\'e} approximant obtains almost no meaningful digit, as it is designed for sufficiently small $\|A\| < \texttt{1.08e-2}$ without squaring, \cite[Table 6.1]{al2009exponential}.
+Note that the Pad{\'e} approximant of $\der\log(\exp(A))[\Delta]$ does not return $X$ when $A$ is not in the image of the principal logarithm.
+In particular, the randomly sampled $A\in\skewm_n$ with entries uniformly distributed in $[-1,1]$ almost always lies outside the image of the principal logarithm when $n > 20$.
+Therefore, the corresponding errors are not reported in \cref{sub@fig:inverse-error}.
+In terms of computational complexity, we observe the characteristic fluctuations in elapsed time caused by the parity of $n$, since odd values of $n$ require additional $O(n^2)$ ops.
+Note that the proposed formulae are significantly faster than the existing robust formulae.
+While the order $[3/3]$ Pad{\'e} approximant of $\dexpof{A}$ is faster in one call to the full differentiation, it is applicable only for sufficiently small $A$, as shown in \cref{sub@fig:forward-error}.
+Moreover, the advantage by about $0.1$ ms across all dimensions becomes less desirable as the relative speedup decreases from nearly twice as fast for $n < 40$ to almost no difference for $n > 250$.
+With $n > 250$, the numerical experiments support the complexity analyses in \cref{tab:dexp-ops} and \cref{tab:dlog-ops}, as the speedups in the recorded time are consistent with the multiples of the $n^3$ ops.
 As the problem size becomes smaller, the $O(n^2)$ terms in the complexity analyses become significant.
-Therefore, the $O(n^3)$ terms no longer accurately predicts the trends of compute time reported in Figure~\ref{fig:timing_dexp_skew}$\sim$Figure~\ref{fig:timing_dlog_full} with $n < 50$.
+Therefore, the $O(n^3)$ term no longer accurately predicts the trends of compute time reported in \cref{fig:timing_dexp_skew}$\sim$\cref{fig:timing_dlog_full} with $n < 50$.